Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 childcare and education expenses

-Childcare and education costs are one of the biggest line items for families in Portland: expect roughly $21,606 a year for one child and about $38,532 for two, so you’ll want to build those figures into your budget from the start.
+Childcare and education are among the biggest line items for Portland families.
+Expect roughly $21,606 a year for one child and about $38,532 for two.
+Build those figures into your budget from the start.

-You’ll find Portland’s childcare prices generally lower than nearby Seattle, but they still dominate living expenses for many households.
-Public education is funded by property taxes, so school quality and taxes can affect your overall costs.
+Portland’s childcare prices are generally lower than nearby Seattle, but they still dominate living expenses for many households.
+Public education is funded by property taxes, so school quality and tax rates can affect your overall costs.

-Don’t forget medical expenses — a family of three faces about $10,555 annually, so include healthcare in planning along with childcare and education.
+Don’t overlook medical expenses.
+A family of three faces about $10,555 annually, so include healthcare alongside childcare and education when you plan.

-• Compare full-time care, part-time care, and nanny shares to see where you can reduce childcare costs.
+• Compare full-time care, part-time care, and nanny shares to find where you can reduce childcare costs.

-• Review local public school funding and property tax implications to forecast education-related living expenses.
+• Review local public school funding and property tax implications to forecast education-related expenses.

 • Factor in estimated medical costs when calculating total family services spending to avoid surprises.